NRL22 101: How to Get Started in NRL22

 Each match is comprised of multiple stages, and each stage is unique.
 Some of the ways that stages can differ are in their shooting positions, the props that are used, the time allotted, or the target distances, sizes, and engagement order.
 The point is to test shooters on a variety of skills, such as: creating stable positions, moving between positions, having the correct ballistics for their setup, reading the wind, and mental aspects like time management, problem solving, and memory/focus/awareness, etc.

-An example of an average stage would be: the shooter has 120 seconds and 10 rounds to engage the 5 steel targets, at the distances provided in the stage description, from the prone position, from near to far, then again from far to near, with 1 round each.
+An example of an average stage would be the shooter has 120 seconds and 10 rounds to engage the 5 steel targets, at the distances provided in the stage description, from the prone position, from near to far, then again from far to near, with 1 round each.

 The stages change month to month but are always released one week or more in advance of the new month.
+You can find the course of fire by heading to NRL22.com and going to the "Downloads" section.

-This is an example of a stage description and course of fire from the September 2022 NRL22 Monthly Match.
+This is an example of a stage description and course of fire from the September 2024 NRL22 Monthly Match.

 5. What are the rules?